-70. The project focuses on the farmer as the primary beneficiary and lead player in all project related activities.
+74. The project focuses on farmers as the primary beneficiaries and lead players in all project related activities.
 Thus, citizen engagement and accountability are critical to its success.
-The key elements of citizen engagement incorporated in the project include: (a) mechanisms for consultations with a wide variety of stakeholders during the entire project cycle and across value chains; (b) demand-driven farmer participation, community mobilization, and participatory training activities; (c) grievance redress mechanisms and measures for information disclosure and dissemination; (d) advocacy and awareness-raising around nutritional security and dietary diversity targeting farming communities; (e) community mobilization and information dissemination on food and nutritional security, among other topics, through discussion groups and other media platforms (for example, infographics, audio and text messaging); (d) regular beneficiary feedback; and (e) inclusion of citizen engagement indicators in the results framework.
+The key elements of citizen engagement include: (a) mechanisms for consultations with a wide variety of stakeholders during the entire project cycle and across value chains; (b) demand-driven farmer participation, community mobilization, and participatory training activities; (c) grievance redress mechanisms and measures for information disclosure and dissemination; (d) advocacy and awareness-raising around nutritional security and dietary diversity targeting farming communities; (e) community mobilization and information dissemination on food and nutritional security, among other topics, through discussion groups and other media platforms (for example, infographics, audio and text messaging); (f) regular beneficiary feedback; and (g) inclusion of citizen engagement indicators in the results framework.6